nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/startrollouts.md

                   'version': '1.x'}

 ```
-The parameters above outline that we are creating our own AWS RoboMaker Simulation Application using a SimApp bundle located at `robomaker/simulation_ws.tar.gz`
+**robomaker_s3_key** sets the location that the AWS RoboMaker Simulation Application will look for the bundled SimApp. `robomaker/simulation_ws.tar.gz`

 **robomaker_source** sets the S3 bucket location to AWS RoboMaker to look for the SimApp bundle.
 Additionally the architecture is set for "X86_64" which should not be changed for this workshop.